 Eun says they will also celebrate the Moon Festival with their patrons in the restaurant with some traditional Chuseok dishes added to the menu during Autumn, but she doubts the festival will ever get as big over here as it is back home in Korea.

 “It would be great, but I don’t think it could ever be,” she says.
 “Chuseok is a very old tradition in a country where, historically, for many people the quality of the year was defined by the agricultural harvest.
 Even now, as more people move to cities, it is still so ingrained as a big part of our cultural upbringing.”

 NOTE: We ran this article in the Spring issue of Selector followed by recipes for chicken skewers and stir-fry beef, and it could be assumed that these recipes were from Moon Park.
 However, Ben and Eun were not the authors of these recipes and they are in no way affiliated with the products featured in the recipes.
 Sorry for the confusion, and to Ben and Eun.
-If you have a hankering for traditional Korean with a fresh focus, then check out Moon Park, I think you’ll be rewarded.
+If you have a hankering for traditional Korean with a fresh focus, then check out Paper Bird, I think you’ll be rewarded.